Asklepiad/Transcriptomics_and_sc/seminar2/README.md

 ## EM-algorithm for three clusters

-The code of upgraded EM-algorithm for three clusters is in `em3.ipynb` file.
-The main points are adding second `phi` variable, which equal to second cluster points' proportion; adding `mu3` and `sigma3` parameters; changing palette and assigning colors, depending on maximal likelihood (not likelihood ratio, as in two-variable version of algorithm).
+The code of the upgraded EM-algorithm for three clusters is in the `em3.ipynb` file.
+The main points are adding a second `phi` variable, which equals to second cluster points' proportion; adding `mu3` and `sigma3` parameters; changing the palette and assigning colours, depending on the maximal likelihood (not likelihood ratio, as in the two-variable version of the algorithm).

 ## Custom EM-algorithm for expressions

-Firstly I created new venvironment, and have uploaded kallisto.
+Firstly I created a new venvironment, and have uploaded kallisto.

 ```bash
 conda create -n kallisto python==3.9